NikolaBlagojevic/pyrecodes/docs/html/_sources/usage/examples/example_1.rst.txt

     import pyrecodes
     system = pyrecodes.main.run('./path/to/main/file')

-Example 1 jupyter notebook illustrates how to run the pyrecodes simulation and plot the post-disaster supply/demand/consumption dynamics and the components' recovery gantt chart.
+Example 1 Jupyter notebook illustrates how to run the pyrecodes simulation and plot the post-disaster supply/demand/consumption dynamics and the components' recovery gantt chart.

 Outputs
 -------